MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

      ![MySQL Workbench](./media/contoso-migration-refactor-linux-app-service-mysql/workbench7.png)

-9. In the strings list, they locate the web app settings, and click to copy them.
+9. In the strings list, they locate the web app settings, and select to copy them.

     ![MySQL Workbench](./media/contoso-migration-refactor-linux-app-service-mysql/workbench8.png)